Skip to main content

 Park History

-Protection of the Tendra Bay area began in 1927 when it was designated as a hunting reserve, followed by formal establishment as a state nature reserve in 1933.
-The reserve underwent several expansions and reorganizations throughout the Soviet period as the ecological significance of the coastal wetlands became better understood.
-It received UNESCO Biosphere Reserve designation in 1984, and Ramsar Wetland of International Importance status in 1995.
+Protection of the Tendra Bay area began on 14 July 1927 when it was designated as a hunting reserve, followed by reorganisation as an independent state nature reserve in 1933.
+[1] The reserve underwent several expansions and reorganisations throughout the Soviet period as the ecological significance of the coastal wetlands became better understood.
+It received UNESCO Biosphere Reserve designation in December 1984, and its territory is included in the Ramsar Convention list of Wetlands of International Importance.

 Major Trails And Attractions

 The reserve offers limited public access to protect sensitive nesting colonies, with guided boat excursions available to observe bird colonies from a respectful distance during non-breeding seasons.
-The mainland visitor facilities include observation towers overlooking the lagoons where visitors can watch pelicans, herons, and flamingos without disturbing them.
-Dzharylgach Island allows regulated summer tourism on designated beaches away from core protection zones.
+The mainland visitor facilities include observation towers overlooking the lagoons where visitors can watch pelicans, herons, and other waterbirds without disturbing them.
+Access to the reserve has been severely restricted since 2022 due to the ongoing armed conflict in the region.

 Visitor Facilities And Travel

-The reserve's administrative center is located in the town of Hola Prystan in Kherson Oblast, approximately 30 kilometers from the coast.
-Boat access to Dzharylgach Island is available from the town of Skadovsk during summer months, while Tendra Island requires special permission and boat transportation arranged through the reserve administration.
-Basic tourist infrastructure exists on the accessible portions of Dzharylgach during summer.
+The reserve's administrative centre is located in the town of Hola Prystan in Kherson Oblast, approximately 30 kilometres from the coast.
+[1] Boat access to Tendra Island requires special permission and boat transportation arranged through the reserve administration.
+Note that Dzharylhach Island is a separate National Nature Park and not part of this reserve.
+Access to the reserve area has been severely disrupted by the ongoing armed conflict since 2022.

 Conservation And Sustainability

 The reserve faces ongoing conservation challenges including illegal fishing in protected waters, disturbance from unregulated tourism on the barrier islands, and potential impacts from upstream water management on lagoon salinity.
 Climate change threatens to alter the delicate balance of the coastal system through sea level rise and changes in storm frequency that could reshape the barrier islands.
-The ongoing armed conflict in the region has severely disrupted monitoring and management activities since 2022.
+The ongoing armed conflict in the region has severely disrupted monitoring and management activities since 2022, making systematic conservation work impossible in the most affected areas.

 Visitor Ratings